Keto and Collagen: Phase 2 Collagen Formulas

 How Do We Tap Into the Collagen Trend with Keto?

 You can add goMCT on acacia fiber and play off the MCT as a healthy fat and acacia as prebiotic fiber to support satiety and blood sugar in already healthy ranges.
 Some may call it “keto friendly” given the MCT.
-To fully target keto, collagen and goBHB ketones would do so.
 Adding chromium could tap into the low blood sugar movement.

 Keto and Collagen: Chocolate Edition